mipostolache/mipostolache.github.io/content/_index.md

 # Hello and welcome!

-I am Mara (she/her), a Part III student at the [University of Cambridge](https://www.maths.cam.ac.uk/).
+I am Mara (she/her).
+I have just graduated from my MMath+BA degree at the [University of Cambridge](https://www.maths.cam.ac.uk/), and am about to embark on a PhD at [Queen Mary University London](https://www.qmul.ac.uk/maths/).

-I am interested in pure mathematics, mainly related to analysis and differential geometry.
+I am interested in geometric analysis, in particular related to mean curvature flow and minimal surfaces.
 You can find more about my mathematics [here](../maths/).